Vedic Meditation vs Transcendental Meditation: What’s the Difference?

 One key difference is that in Vedic Meditation, all four days of the course take place in person with an expert teacher.
 This is the way that Maharishi had always taught meditation.

-Students share that, like Vedic Meditation, Transcendental Meditation offers the first day of the course in person.
-However, in a Transcendental Meditation course, a new student can finish the rest of the sessions through a pre-recorded format and online over Zoom.
+My students tell me that Transcendental Meditation offers only the first day of the course in person.
+The rest of the sessions take place in a pre-recorded format and over Zoom.

-Now that I am in my eighth year of teaching Vedic Meditation, it’s clearer than ever that the best and most effective way to learn meditation is through a high-touch, in-person course format.
+And for me, now going on my seventh year of teaching Vedic Meditation, it’s clearer than ever that the best and most effective way to learn meditation is through a high-touch, in-person course format.

 Personal Stories, Tailored Teaching